mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 A computer also uses three primaries and uses a specific amount of each primary in a color as the way it stores color.
 However, a computer is a screen that emits light.
 So it makes more light, which means it needs to do **additive** mixing, where adding more and more colored lights result in white.
 This is why the three most efficient primaries, as used by computers are Red, Green and Blue (RGB).

 Per pixel, a computer then stores the value of each of these primaries, with the maximum depending on the bit-depth.
-These are called the **components** or **channels** depending on who you talk to.
+These are called the **components** or **channels** depending on whom you talk to.

 .. figure:: /images/Krita_basic_channel_rose.png
    :align: left